calaldees/teachingWorkshops/teacherEducation/ks5.md

             * Paper A written examination (34%)
             * Paper B written examination (41%)
             * Employer-set project (ESP) (25%)
+            * (hold up ... this was meant to be a practical on the job based qualification?! is 75% exam paper? how is this different to school?)
         * Summary
             * (Like old ICT mushed with aspects of Computing)
             * Install software (local or remotely), Setup policies, collect/process data, risk management, cable testing, accessibility for users
         * Questions
             * How many hours are students expected to commit to this course?
-THink about: How are those hours split?
+Think about: How are those hours split?
 How many hours a week?
             * What assignments are set during this course?
 How long as the assignments?
 How are these assignments different from other qualifications?
             * What TLevels are available in other subjects?

 Example A-Level Course Layouts